 - a.
 The District will pay for background checks, and any related costs, of unit members. - b.
-Rejection of any unit member by the prison shall not be used in any disciplinary, evaluative, or other action by the District. - 12.5 Unit members shall be paid for travel at the end of each month in accordance with Section 4.10.e.(3). - 12.6 On-site office hours are not required. - 12.7 All other provisions of this collective bargaining agreement not modified herein remain in full force and are applicable to the unit member's assignment at the prison.
+Rejection of any unit member by the prison shall not be used in any disciplinary, evaluative, or other action by the District. - 12.5 Unit members shall be paid for travel at the end of each month in accordance with Section 4.1(h) and 4.10.d.(3). - 12.6 On-site office hours are not required for face-to-face courses at the prison.
+However, unit members may hold and be compensated for documented in-person office hours held in accordance with Article 4.11(b)(i) or Article 2.3(i)(7) and prison policies and procedures.

+12.7 All other provisions of this collective bargaining agreement not modified herein remain in full force and are applicable to the unit member's assignment at the prison.